-Alcoholic men demonstrate a deficit in empathy and distorted view of ironyNovember 8th, 2012 in Addiction /
+Alcoholic men demonstrate a deficit in empathy and distorted view of ironyNovember 8, 2012 in Medicine & Health / Addiction

 Emotions are often implicit undertones to our communication interactions, and decoding them requires substantial social and cognitive abilities.
 Prior research has shown that chronic alcoholics often demonstrate impaired socio-cognitive and communicative abilities as well as emotion-related behaviors.
 Male alcoholics in particular suffer from dysfunctions in empathy.
 A study of the ability of chronic male alcoholics to recognize the emotional component of irony in relation to their empathic abilities has found a clear deficit.